piskvorky/gensim/docs/_sources/simserver.txt

 -----------------

 1. **Memory independent**.
-Gensim has unique algorithms for statistical analysis that allow you to create semantic models of arbitrarily large corpora (larger than RAM) very quickly and in constant RAM.
+Gensim has unique algorithms for statistical analysis that allow you to create semantic models of arbitrarily large training corpora (larger than RAM) very quickly and in constant RAM.
-2. **Memory independent**.
+2. **Memory independent (again)**.
 Indexing shards are stored as files to disk/mmapped back as needed, so you can index very large corpora.
-Constant RAM independent of the number of indexed documents.
+So again, constant RAM, this time independent of the number of indexed documents.
 3. **Efficient**.
 Gensim makes heavy use of Python's NumPy and SciPy libraries to make indexing and querying efficient.
 4. **Robust**.
 Modifications of the index are transactional, so you can commit/rollback an